TheCynosure/FolderSearch/README.md

-# FolderSearch
+# Folder Search
-A small extension for Google drive that searches the specified folder and returns some statistics
+A small add on for Google drive that searches the specified folder and returns some statistics such as pages written, words, and characters.

 ### How to run